molleweide/dotfiles/notes/RNDM.md

 # RNDM

-i need to figure out what to have in the middle of my keyboard. make some comparisons between the keyboards. since these are not the ones that I need to use.
-I don't want to use them so I should't put stuff on them because that will just keep them around in my muscle memory. fuck'em their fucking out now.
+dude now i have the same on both platforms and all of my muscle reflexes are quite identical this is actually quite insane dude

+and now write something on the next line for the goodness of our hearts my nigga